Easy access to prescription opioids since the late 1990s has helped fuel an epidemic that now kills more than .

 CVS will also expand the number of kiosks available at its stores for the disposal of unused medication.
 This could cut down on unused prescription opioids being misused.

-A recent report by the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) found that about half of people who misused prescription opioids in the past year obtained them from a friend or relative for free.
+A recent by the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) found that about half of people who misused prescription opioids in the past year obtained them from a friend or relative for free.

 About 4 percent of people who misused prescription opioids took the pills from a friend or relative without asking.